What is the difference between the online and on-campus programs?

 Do I need to take the GRE?

-We do not require applicants to take the GRE unless their undergraduate GPA is less than a 3.0.
-In that case, we require a combined verbal and quantitative score of 297 on the GRE revised general test.
+We do not require applicants to take the GRE unless their undergraduate GPA is less than 3.0.
+In that case, we require a combined verbal and quantitative GRE score of 297.
+A GRE Waiver is available for applicants with three or more years of post-undergraduate sport industry experience.